elizarov/SerializationByConvention/README.md

 > Note, how we've called primitive function on `ProtoOutput` type `emitVarint`.
-If we'd called it `writeVarint` then it would not cause an immediate problem, since a qualified verision is considered to be more specif, but then we would not get any error on `@Serializable(ProtoWriter::class)` annotated class with a missing `@Tag` annotation on its properties.
-Having some kind of operator modifier or annotation on recognized operator functions would have helped here.
+If we'd called it `writeVarint` then it would not cause an immediate problem, since a qualified verision is considered to be more specific, but then we would not get any error on `@Serializable(ProtoWriter::class)` annotated class with a missing `@Tag` annotation on its properties.
+Having some kind of operator modifier or annotation on operator functions would have helped here.

 Protobuf is not a well-designed format in terms of composing and parsing performance.
 Here we face a challenge of writing Protobuf embedded messages.
-They have to be length-encoded, so writing them, in general, requires two passes over the data structure: first pass to compute size, second pass to actually write them.
-Google's Protobuf implementation stores a computed size directly in the classes that represent messages.
+They have to be prefixed with their length, so writing them, in general, requires two passes over the data structure: first pass to compute size, second pass to actually write them.
+Google's Protobuf implementation caches computed size directly in the classes that represent messages.
 We don't have this luxury, since our goal is to work with non-augmented application classes.

 We choose a different strategy.
 We immediately reserve one byte for size (small message optimization),